-ADVANCED SEMINAR IN APPLIED MATHEMATICS
+- ADVANCED SEMINAR IN APPLIED MATHEMATICS 790 1-4 credits Prerequisite: Permission.

-Prerequisite: Permission.
 (May be repeated for a total of 12 credits.)
 For students seeking graduate degrees in Applied Mathematics.
-Advanced projects and studies in various areas of applied mathematics

-898 PRELIMINARY RESEARCH Prerequisite: Permission.
+Advanced projects and studies in various areas of applied mathematics - PRELIMINARY RESEARCH 898 1-15 credits Prerequisite: Permission.
 (May be repeated.)
 Completion of qualifying examination and approval of Student Advisory Committee.
-Preliminary investigation of Ph.D. dissertation topic.

-899 DOCTORAL DISSERTATION 1-15 credits Prerequisite: Permission.
+Preliminary investigation of Ph.D. dissertation topic. - DOCTORAL DISSERTATION 899 1-15 credits Prerequisite: Permission.
 (May be repeated.)
 Completion of Candidacy examination and approval of Student Advisory Committee.
 Original research by a Ph.D. candidate.